ZoomImpulse/PDG_LocalisationCreator_GUI/README.md

 The application generates timestamped log files in a `logs directory` (e.g., `logs/log_2023-10-27_14-30-00.txt`).
 These logs provide detailed information about the processing steps, warnings, and errors.
 Old log files (from previous days) are automatically cleaned up on startup.

 ## Credits
-This project is an evolution of the work originally done by Oninoni in the [PDG_Utilities](https://github.com/oninoni/PDG_Utilities) repository.
+This project is an evolution of the work originally done by Possseidon and Oninoni in the [PDG_Utilities](https://github.com/oninoni/PDG_Utilities) repository.

 **Many thanks to Oninoni for the foundation!**